-Our goal for this upper east side apartment was to transform a space originally divided in several rooms into an open floor plan, a reminder of a loft space overlooking Central Park.
+Our goal for this upper east side apartment was to transform a space originally divided into several rooms into an open floor plan, a reminder of a loft space overlooking Central Park.

 Our client, who would use the apartment as their pied-a-terre in NY, asked us to keep it as open as possible.

-All furniture are very light in color thus allowing for an open reading of the overall space.
+All furniture is very light in color thus allowing for an open reading of the overall space.